Uomocosa/Leles-Standard-of-Combat/content/Notes & Images/The Extremes.md

 ----
 ### Negotiation
 Characters often get themselves into terrible situations of danger and limited time.
 When this happens, rolls can become prohibitively difficult.
-This is a time to negotiate with the GM, seeking environmental or strategic elements that can soften the diffi culty.
+This is a time to negotiate with the GM, seeking environmental or strategic elements that can soften the difficulty.
 Don’t be shy! “*The wall isn’t climbable?
 Can I lean one of these desks against it for a boost?*”

 ----
 ### Critical Success and Failure